-But then I came to Berlin, and my world changed.
+But then I went to Berlin, and my world changed.

 A few months ago, my friend Jodi found delicious soup at a Thai weekend market in Berlin and proclaimed it the best she’d had outside of Thailand.
 I stared at the photo of her red pork noodle soup.
 I was in shock.
 Despite my years of searching, I’ve never found it outside Thailand.

-So while in Berlin two weeks ago, I found myself at that market for lunch.
+So while in Berlin two weeks ago, I went to that market for lunch.
 I was like a moth to the flame, except my fire came in the form of soup.
 As I approached the park and saw colorful umbrellas shooting from ground with the scent of cooking food emanating from beneath them, my walk turned into a sprint.
 My expectations were high — the online reviews of this market vouched for its authenticity, and the pictures made it seem like the real deal.
-Could I really have found Thai street food in a park in Berlin?
+But could I really have found Thai street food in a park in Berlin?

 I roamed the market, spotting vendors crouched down on mats, cooking on camping stoves, mashing chilies, and shouting in Thai back and forth to each other.
-It sure felt like the real thing, but what about the taste?
+It sure seemed like the real thing.
+But what about the taste?
 Would it be real?
-I spotted a soup lady and, walking over, I saw it in all its glory:
+I spotted a soup lady and walking over to her, whereupon I saw it in all its glory:

 My heart welled up with joy.
-Because of how the broth sits out collecting flavor for hours, you can’t find this soup outside of Thailand.
-Food safety laws in Western countries don’t allow it.
+Because of how the broth sits out collecting flavor for hours, you can’t find this soup outside of Thailand — food safety laws in Western countries don’t allow it.
 But there it was.
-Here in this park, German officials looked the other way as women crushed up chilies to make Som Tam without wearing any gloves, vendors poured authentic Thai iced tea, pad kra pao gai (spicy chicken and basil) was prepared as in Thailand (minced up and quickly fried), and soup was cooked the way it should be.
+Here in this park.
+German officials must have looked the other way as women crushed up chilies to make som tam without wearing any gloves, vendors poured authentic Thai iced tea, pad kra pao gai (spicy chicken and basil) was prepared as it is in Thailand (minced and quickly fried), and soup was cooked the way it should be.
 There was no refrigeration, no sink to clean the utensils.

-I ordered the soup, sat down to eat on the grass, and was transported home.
+I ordered the soup, sat down to eat on the grass, and was transported.
 The sweet and spicy flavor of the broth, the red pork, the texture of the noodles, and the crunch of the rind were all as perfect as they could be.

 When I was done, all that popped into my mind was “more.”

 I roamed the market, weaving in between rows and around vendors, and ate like a king.
-I dived into spicy (yet so sweet) Som Tam that made my mouth burn, ate sticky rice wrapped in banana leaves (licked my fingers clean), and made multiple trips to the woman who sold Thai iced tea.
+I dived into spicy (yet so sweet) som tam that made my mouth burn, ate sticky rice wrapped in banana leaves (licking my fingers clean), and made multiple trips to the woman who sold Thai iced tea.
 “Back again?” she’d ask.